Paysdesmerveilles/gissmo/docs/development.rst

   * **db** should not be changed
   * **/srv/upload** is your local upload storage directory

-You can also launch command in development version:
+You can also launch commands into the Docker container with the **development** version:

 .. code-block:: bash